Conversations is 25 years old!

 About Sara

 Sara Groves is a 25+ year veteran singer/songwriter and recording artist.
-Sara’s last full release, What Makes It Through, is loosely based on the writings of Kazuo Ishiguro, and is a reflection on the stories we tell ourselves, and the role these stories play in reconciliation.
-In the fall of 2024, Sara remastered Add To The Beauty for vinyl and CD that featured three new songs (not available on streaming until 2025).
-In 2011, Sara and her husband Troy opened a unique community art center, Art House North, in a 100+ year old church.
-Troy and Sara live in St Paul with their grown and growing children, Kirby, Toby and Ruby.
+Her last full release, What Makes It Through, is loosely based on the writings of Kazuo Ishiguro, and is a reflection on memory and reconciliation.
+In the fall of 2024, Sara remastered Add To The Beauty for vinyl and CD that featured three new songs for the 20th anniversary of that album.
+This fall, Sara and her team will celebrate the 25th anniversary of her national debut album, Conversations.

 Art House North